-Students desiring to transfer must meet minimum admission/progression standards for Southern Union's nursing program.
+Students desiring to transfer from their current nursing program must meet minimum admission/progression standards for

+Southern Union's nursing program.

 - 1. Must possess a grade of C or better in all required general education taken at another institution and possess a minimum of a 2.0 cumulative GPA at time of transfer. - 2.
 Previous Southern Union students must have a minimum 2.0 at SUSCC. - 3.
 Must be a student in good standing and eligible to return to the previous nursing program. - 4.
-Provide a letter of recommendation from the Dean/Director of the previous program. - 5.
-Complete at least 25% of the total program at the accepting institution. - 6.
+Provide a letter of recommendation from the Dean/Director of the previous program.

+- 5. Complete at least 25% of the total program at the accepting institution. - 6.
 Acceptance of transfer students into nursing programs is limited by the number of faculty and clinical facilities available.
 Meeting minimal standards does not guarantee acceptance. - 7.
-Students admitted to the PN program may not transfer into the ADN program; however, students may apply for admission to the ADN program as a new student
+Students admitted to a practical nursing program may not transfer into the associate degree of nursing (ADN) program; however, students may apply for admission to the ADN program as a new student.